A Matter of Perspective: Broadcast and release

 This was released in Japan on LaserDisc on July 5, 1996, in the half season set Log.
-5: Third Season Part.1 by CIC Video.
+5: Third Season Part.
+1 by CIC Video.
 This included episodes up to "A Matter of Perspective" on 12-inch double sided optical discs.
 The video was in NTSC format with both English and Japanese audio tracks.

 "A Matter of Perspective" was released on VHS (video tape cassette) on May 23, 1995.
 This was a release as a single episode on the tape.
 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.

 An example of a streaming release was in 2015 the remastered HD version came to the streaming video service Netflix.

 Reception

-In a review of this episode in 2010, by The A.V.
+In a review of this episode in 2010 by The A.V.
 Club, they noted the humour of Data's commentary on Picard's painting, and overall rated the episode a B−.
-They suggested that the episode would have been better if another character had played the role Riker was in.
+They also suggested that the episode would have been better if another character had played the role Riker was in.